 A Quorum at Congress shall consist of not less than 50% plus one of the affiliated National Associations of IFMA.

 C. Notice of Appointment

 Notice of appointment of delegates shall be handed, prior to the commencement of the Congress, to the Commission of Scrutineers for the assessment of mandates and such notifications must be signed by the President and General Secretary of the affiliated National Associations.

 The Congress shall consist of IFMA’s President, General Secretary, Vice Presidents and other Executive Committee members, and the delegates of the affiliated National Associations.
 Each affiliated National Association may be represented by not more than three delegates but shall be entitled to only one vote at Congress.
 Every delegate shall be a member of and authorized by the Association that he represents.
 A member shall not be less than 21 years of age and shall not represent any other affiliated National Association.
 A member of the Executive Committee shall not be entitled to a separate at Congress in their capacity as such member.

 E. Commission of Scrutineers

 On questions of voting and elections, the Congress will appoint a Commission of Scrutineers consisting of the Head of IFMA office and four other delegates.
 Candidates for election can not sit on this Commission.
 The Commission of Scrutineers informs the Congress of members good standing and entitlement to vote.

 F. Adoption of new Articles and Rules

-Articles and Rules adopted at the Congress shall come to effect on January 1st immediately following the Congress and can not be changed for a four year period or until the next Congress whichever first occurs.
+Articles, Rules and Bylaws adopted at the Congress shall come to effect on January 1st immediately following the Congress and cannot be changed for a four year period or until the next Congress whichever first occurs.

 1. Ordinary Congress